-Edward J. “Eddie” Adams was a notorious outlaw and murderer in the Midwest during the Prohibition Era.
-In a 14 month period, he killed seven people, including three policemen and wounded at least a dozen others.
+Edward J. “Eddie” Adams was a notorious outlaw and murderer in the Midwest during Prohibition.
+In a 14 month period, he killed seven people, including three policemen, and wounded at least a dozen others.

 Eddie Adams was born on a farm in Hutchinson, Kansas in 1887 as W.J.
 Wallace.
-When he was very young, his father died and his mother remarried.
+When he was very young, his father died, and his mother remarried.
 Eddie didn’t like his stepfather and soon began to get in trouble.
 However, he learned to be a barber and moved to Wichita, Kansas in the early 1900s.
 There, he met a bootlegger named John Callahan and quickly became involved in the business as well as petty robberies and car theft.
-Somewhere along the line, he married, but his wife soon left him for his criminal activities and many infidelities.
+She married somewhere along the line, but his wife soon left him for his criminal activities and many infidelities.
 He then formed a gang and began committing bank and train robberies throughout Kansas, Missouri, and Iowa.

-Obviously, quite an escape artist, Adams made another getaway from Lansing on August 13th, when he sabotaged the prison power plant and scaled a prison wall along with inmates Frank Foster, George Weisberger and D.C.
+Quite an escape artist, Adams made another getaway from Lansing on August 13.
+He sabotaged the prison power plant and scaled a prison wall and inmates Frank Foster, George Weisberger, and D.C.
 Brown.
-Waiting for them in a getaway car was outlaw, Billy Fintelman.
+Waiting for them in a getaway car was outlaw Billy Fintelman.
 D.C.
 Brown was captured just a few days later, but the others continued a life of crime.
 The very next month, the newly formed Adams Gang robbed about $10,000 from banks in Rose Hill and Haysville, Kansas.
 During the Haysville robbery, Adams pistol-whipped 82-year-old man named James Krievell, who later died of a fractured skull.

-On October 8, police attempted to trap the gang near Anoly, Kansas but once again they were able to escape after a gun battle that left Deputy Benjamin Fisher wounded.
-Eleven days later they stole some $500 in silver from a bank near Osceola, Iowa. the gang was pursued by law officers who caught up with them near Murray, Iowa and when Sheriff Ed West and other law enforcement officers confronted the gangsters, another shootout occurred and several policemen were wounded.
+On October 8, police attempted to trap the gang near Anoly, Kansas, but they were again able to escape after a gun battle that left Deputy Benjamin Fisher wounded.
+Eleven days later, they stole some $500 in silver from a bank near Osceola, Iowa.
+The gang was pursued by law officers who caught up with them near Murray, Iowa.
+When Sheriff Ed West and other law enforcement officers confronted the gangsters, another shootout occurred, and several policemen were wounded.
 When a local farmer named Jones intervened, he was killed.

 The gang then committed their most successful robbery, making off with some $35,000 from a Santa Fe express train near Ottawa, Kansas.
 The gang then returned to Wichita, where their luck would soon run out.